sanfrancesco/prerendercloud-golang/README.md

-2016-12-19 - this is a fork that changes the API URL to prerender.cloud (a chromium alternative to prerender.io, which uses phantomJS)
+2016-12-19 - this is a fork of https://github.com/tampajohn/goprerender that:

+* changes the default API URL to prerender.cloud (a chromium alternative to prerender.io, which uses phantomJS)
+* adds support for fasthttp

 Prerender Go
 ===========================